HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Real-world Experiments

 In the highly constrained yet less crowded Hallway environment, ROS navigation stack often needs to spin in place to replan, as shown by the higher navigation time in Table~\ref{tab:real_exp}.
 Some of the spinning recovery attempts fail and result in timeouts.
 In ROS navigation stack, both global and local planners treat humans as obstacles.
 As a result, similar to the baselines in Sec.~\ref{sec:result_rep}, the robot has difficulties distinguishing dynamic obstacles that will clear out and static obstacles that will always stay, causing failures in highly constrained spaces.
+For the same reason as simulation experiment in Sec.~\ref{sec:sim_exp}-C-1), the large input representation and network of DRL-VO pose challenges for RL exploration in this highly constrained environment.
+Insufficient exploration leads to an underfitting problem, where the robot collides with obstacles or goes back and forth without arriving at the goal.
 On the contrary, by using different representations of humans and obstacles, our method is able to explore the different strategies to avoid them through trial and error during RL training.
+For example, in Fig.~\ref{fig:real_hallway}(e)-(g), when turning into the narrow doorway, the robot takes a wide turn to yield enough space so that the human can exit the doorway.
+However, the robot did not exhibit such prediction-aware behaviors when avoiding obstacles.
 Consequently, the robot demonstrates high success rates in Table~\ref{tab:real_exp}.
-Qualitatively, the robot is able to safely pass a human in a narrow corridor (Fig.~\ref{fig:real_hallway} (a)-(d)), takes a wide turn to give a human enough room, and enters an extremely narrow doorway (Fig.~\ref{fig:real_hallway} (e)-(h)).
+Qualitatively, the robot is able to safely pass a human in a narrow corridor (Fig.~\ref{fig:real_hallway} (a)-(d) in Appendix), takes a wide turn to give a human enough room, and enters an extremely narrow doorway (Fig.~\ref{fig:real_hallway} (e)-(h)).